Cookies disclaimer

 La Ferdinanda Medici Villa

-The Medicean Villa la Ferdinanda, also called Villa of the Hundred Chimneypots, stands in the Artimino locality, today included in the Commune of Carmignano.
-The project for its construction was commissioned by Grand Duke Ferdinando I de' Medici to the architect Bernardo Buontalenti.
-Completed in only 4 years (1596-1600), it contributed to enhancing the fame of the Florentine architect.
-The building has a rectangular layout with four-cornered avant-corps.
-The façade is distinguished by corner bastions suggesting the image of a fortress and by a broad stairway leading to the first floor, built in 1930 by the architect Enrico Lusini, based on a sketch by Buontalenti.
-The military-like aspect disappears in the airy loggia along the façade, supported by four Tuscan columns.
-The interior contains various halls frescoed by Domenico Cresti, known as Passignano, and Bernardo Poccetti.
-On the ground floor are the grand-ducal wine-cellars and the hall of arms.
-Among the buildings annexed to the villa is the elegant structure of the Paggeria, the pages house that is now a hotel.
+The building has a rectangular plan, the facade is characterized by bastions that suggest the image of a fortress and by the staircase leading to the first floor, built in 1930 by the architect Enrico Lusini, based on a sketch by Buontalenti.
+The military aspect disappears in the loggia and in the interiors, where the halls were richly frescoed by Domenico Cresti, known as Passignano, and by Bernardo Poccetti.
+On the ground floor there are the cellars and the armory rooms.
+Next to the villa, the elegant structure of the Paggeria Medicea today houses a hotel.

 Information